 - 1. Due to the pupil's illness. - 2.
 Due to quarantine under the direction of a county or city health officer. - 3.
 For the purpose of having medical, dental, optometrical, or chiropractic service rendered. - 4.
 For the purpose of attending the funeral services of a member of the pupil's immediate family as defined in the Education Code, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the services are conducted outside California. - 5.
 For the purpose of jury duty in the manner provided for by law. - 6.
 Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absences to care for a sick child for which the school shall not require a note from a doctor. - 7.
 For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at religious retreats which shall not exceed four (4) hours per semester, or attendance at an employment conference, when the pupil's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - 8.
 For the purpose of serving as a member of a precinct board for an election pursuant to § 12302 of the Elections Code. - 9.
 For the purpose of spending time with a member of the pupil's immediate family who is an active duty member of the uniformed services, as defined in Education Code 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
 Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - 10.
 For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - 11.
+For the purpose of participating in a cultural ceremony or event, as defined in the Education Code. - 12.
+For the purpose of a middle school or high school pupil engaging in a civic or political event, including but not limited to, voting, poll working, strikes, public commenting, candidate speeches, political or civic forums, and town halls, provided that the pupil notifies the school ahead of the absence. - (i) A pupil who is absent for this reason is required to be excused for only one schoolday-long absence per school year. - (ii) A pupil who is absent for this reason may be permitted additional excused absences in the discretion of a school administrator. - 13.
 Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260.